Benefits of Ballroom Dancing For Retired Senior People

 A. Good physical exercise for longer and healthy life, B. Good mental exercise to keep your mind sharp, C. A frequent advice from doctors is: “Use it or lose it”.
 Ballroom dancing exercises both your physical and mental facilities very well to keep both of them in good shape.
 D. Dancing with your lovely partner together under very romantic music and atmosphere is much more fun, enjoyable and romantic than doing exercise alone, E. You get more friends and classmates with a common interest on ballroom dancing and exercise.
 I am now a member of a (Chinese) Happy Dance Club with many friends in the club.
 F. You can participate and actively enjoy more social events with dancing instead of being just like another piece of passive furniture in the party room.
 G. Adding a whole new dimension of music enjoyment to enhance your quality of life.
 H. Can be done regularly without being interrupted by the bad weather such as rain, cold weather or snow.

-If you believe that exercise is good for your physical and mental health, why not enjoy ballroom dancing exercise with your lovely partner under very romantic atmosphere and music so that both can benefit simultaneously?
+If you believe that exercise is good for your physical and mental health, why not enjoy ballroom dancing exercise with your sweetheart under very romantic atmosphere and music so that both can benefit simultaneously?